AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-07.md

 #### Publishing the Pagination assets

-To be able to customise the component, we need to first publish the pagiantion assets.
+To be able to customise the component, we need to first publish the pagination assets.

 This is done using: